 Eventually, you move in together and things began to change.
 Now you’ve become so used to having someone in your life 24/7.
 You literally can’t remember what being alone is like.
 And you can’t help but feel like your life isn’t yours anymore.

 Everything is moving far too quickly, and things are changing right before your eyes.
-You feel like you’re moving behind.
+You feel like you’re running behind.

 There comes a time when you and the one you love, will be standing on opposite sides of the road.
 Unable to meet halfway anymore.
 Not because you don’t want to, but because you’ve grown apart.
 You both are moving in different directions now.
 And the best thing for you is to walk away.